per1234/ino-themes/README.md

 - [gioblu](https://github.com/gioblu) - Author of the ArduOpen theme, which was the basis for the themeDark-Jerware theme.
 - [Jerware](http://forum.arduino.cc/index.php?action=profile;u=119105) - Author of the themeDark-Jerware theme, which was the basis for the themeDark-smilem theme.
 - [smilem](http://forum.arduino.cc/index.php?action=profile;u=224574) - Author of the themeDark-smilem theme.

+#### Contributing
+Pull requests or issue reports(including requests to contribute additional themes) are welcome!
+Please see the [contribution rules](https://github.com/per1234/ino-themes/blob/master/CONTRIBUTING.md) for instructions.